Protesters storm NYC’s Trump Tower to demand the release of Columbia student

 The demonstrators – who wore red shirts reading “Jews say stop arming Israel” and carried banners reading “Opposing fascism is a Jewish tradition” and “Fight Nazis not students” – chanted “Bring Mahmoud home now!"

-Khalil, 30, was being detained at an immigration detention center in Louisiana.
+Khalil, 30, was being detained at an immigration detention center more than 1,300 miles away in Louisiana.

 Columbia University was a focal point of the pro-Palestinian protest movement that swept across U.S. college campuses last year and led to more than 2,000 arrests.Khalil, whose wife is pregnant with their first child, finished his requirements for a Columbia master’s degree in December.